xyalan/emacs.d/README.md

-# emacs.d
-An Emacs configuration with Mac OS X
+# An Emacs configuration with Mac OS X

+support for the following:

+- Scala/ensime
+- Golang
+- Solarized theme
+- Tabbar mode